 State and federal grant incentives are available — we’ll help you take advantage of them.

 The EPA promotes greater use of CHP in an effort to reduce fossil fuel use and emissions.
 To accomplish this goal, the organization maintains and promotes access to a database listing incentives and financing opportunities at the local, state and federal levels.
-Aegis Energy Services is a recognized CHP partner with the United States Environmental Protection Agency (EPA).
+Dalkia Aegis is a recognized CHP partner with the United States Environmental Protection Agency (EPA).

 A few of these program examples follow.
 Contact us to ensure you are taking advantage of all available incentives: